B-Manish/DigitClassification_Model/README.md

 # DigitClassification_Model
-Building a digit calssification from scratch
+Building a digit classification model from scratch